-The Technical Code Advisory Board of Appeals is seeking individuals to fill the vacant Plumber or Plumbing Contractor, and Mechanical Contractor positions.
-To apply, download the application here.
+The Technical Code Advisory Board of Appeals is seeking individuals to fill the vacant Electrical Contractor OR Electrician position, and the Mechanical Contractor position.
+Click here to apply.

 The Technical Code Advisory Board of Appeals hears and decides appeals of orders, decisions, or determinations made by the building official relative to the application and interpretation of Chapter 8 of the Tempe City Code, Buildings and Building Regulations, and the technical codes.
 The Board also grants a variance to the technical provisions of the technical codes when it can be established that a manifest injustice would be done; approves the use of alternate materials or methods of construction, provided the alternate materials or method is, for the purpose intended, at least the equivalent of that prescribed by the building code in suitability, strength, effectiveness, fire resistance, durability, safety, and sanitation; adopts such rules and regulations necessary for the discharge of its duties, provided said rules are not in conflict with the charter or the Tempe City Code; and calls upon the City Attorney’s Office for legal counsel and upon any other office or board to aid and assist the Board in its deliberations.